Written by Divinity Nutra, Updated on March 19, 2023

 If you’re looking for a spice that has been the staple of Ayurvedic medicine for thousands of years, look no further than turmeric curcumin.
-It’s no secret that turmeric possesses a slew of therapeutic and medicinal properties when paired with piperine for increased absorption.
+It’s no secret that turmeric possesses a slew of therapeutic and medicinal properties when paired with piperine (also known as BioPerine) for increased absorption.

 Curcumin is a powerful antioxidant capable of boosting nearly every facet of mental and physical health.
-But, can turmeric reduce inflammation, swelling, and help with pain relief?
+But, is turmeric good for muscle pain, inflammation, and swelling?

 Research has shown that turmeric can assist with several health conditions.
 We’ve seen evidence to suggest that curcumin may improve diabetes, weight loss, and blood pressure.
 Turmeric may even be able to support liver detox and reduce allergy symptoms.

-In recent years, several studies have emerged, putting curcumin’s anti-inflammatory properties on display.
+In recent years, several studies have emerged, putting curcumin’s natural anti-inflammatory properties on display.
 There appears to be a precise mechanism of action at work that helps turmeric combat irritation at the source.
-To better understand how it works, first, we need to examine why inflammation occurs.
-(1)
+To better understand how turmeric helps muscle recovery, we need to examine why inflammation occurs.

 What is Inflammation?

 Inflammation is your immune system’s response to a perceived threat or an irritant within the body.
-When you see a wound swell up, turn red, and become painful, that’s often a sign of inflammation.
+When you see a wound swell up, turn red, and become painful (such as muscle pain following a workout), that’s often a sign of inflammation.

 Inflammation can arise from several external factors, including: